the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 then the house can be stolen from.

 "This is the truth: all the bad things humans have done and all the bad lies tell will be wiped away.
-But anyone who lies against the Good Spirit will keep their bad acts, and has done a bad thing that does not end."
+But anyone who lies against the God's Special Spirit will keep their bad acts, and has done a bad thing that does not end."
 — this was because they were saying he had a sick spirit.

 Then Jesus' mother and brothers came and stood outside and sent for him.